The scary part is that you know what we want to do. We’ve probably rehearsed it in our heads for a long time. And yet we don’t act. Why?

 Why don’t we leave that bad relationship?
-Why don’t you ask that person out?
-Why don’t you quit that lousy job?
-Why don’t you get up on stage?
-Why don’t you go travelling, or have a baby, or pursue some idea your peers or family think is crazy?
+Why don’t we ask that person out?
+Why don’t we quit that lousy job?
+Why don’t we get up on stage?
+Why don’t we go travelling, or have a baby, or pursue some idea that our peers or family think is crazy?

 This process can go on for years.
 It can happen inside our heads as ruminations, or outside our heads, like when people get together with others and gossip to try and get ahead of the game —to ensure success.
 But what is ‘success?’

 How can we be successful when our consciousness is focused on tomorrow or yesterday?
 We’re not alive in either.
 There is no way to navigate life unless our energies are focused on the experience we’re having in the moment we are in, right now.

 We cannot change what we did, and we cannot do what we might.
 We can only act in the moment we are in and it is that moment that people should be focused on.
 Because that moment is where we live.

 It’s important that we comprehend that our ruminations and gossip are themselves experiences.
 We are not avoiding an experience by thinking about it.
 Thinking about it is an experience.

 To us, it doesn’t matter if our thinking is quiet –like when we create internal conversations about something– or if it’s out loud like gossip.
 The moment we’ve engaged our consciousness with something real or imagined, it is an experience.

 The time we spend there is an unrecoverable part of our lives.
 It has been spent.
 That is the regret many people have on their death bed.
 They realize only then that they only had time for a limited number of experiences.

 Being near the end of them, people suddenly get very clear about the fact that it would have been wise to spend less time discussing or contemplating how to ‘win’ or ‘be popular,’ in favour of more time just spent on the simple joys of everyday life.